MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

-### Pro HCWP Tips
+## Pro HCWP Tips

-- The built-in Managed Property _&quot;Path:&quot;_ has real power.
+- The built-in Managed Property `Path` has real power.
 It lets you specify scope all the way from a single list item to an entire tenant.
 No configuration required.
-With some wildcards and a little time, could can build some real specific KQL to bring back content you want.
+With some wildcards and a little time, you can build some useful KQL to bring back content you want.
 - If you _can_ configure your Managed and Crawled Properties in the SharePoint admin center, you should.
 - Once you get proficient at HCWPs, you might rely exclusively on Custom Queries with KQL for filtering.
 But if you _can_ use the built-in filters under _Filter and Sort_, maybe you should?
-The next person coming along to update your web part might not have read this article and built-in filters are a little easier to read if you're new.
+The next person coming along to update your web part might not have read this article and HCWP's built-in filters are a little easier to read if you're new.
-- The built-in filtering guidance in Microsoft's documentation is worth remembering: "When you use multiple filters, your results will be based on OR operations for filters of the same type, and AND operations for filters of different types."_
+- The built-in filtering guidance from Microsoft's documentation is worth remembering: "_When you use multiple filters, your results will be based on **OR** operations for filters of the same type, and **AND** operations for filters of different types._"
 - The _Trending_ sort and filter pulls from OneDrive, too.
 That may/may not be what you want.
 - If you want to enable Audience Targeting in your HCWP, you need to also enable it in the list/library first.